volvofixthis/markdown-cv/index.md

 ## About me

-I'm a professional Senior Backend Developer with proficiency in various technologies, including Golang, databases, brokers and Kubernetes.
-I design, develop, deploy, and support complex distributed, optimized, high-load, fault-tolerant systems.
-I possess strong debugging skills and expertise in solving complex distributed problems.
-I have 12 years of industry experience, including 5 years working with Python and 3 years with Golang.
-In my free time, I enjoy staying active—dancing occasionally, longboarding, and spending time with interesting people.
-I'm also interested in DIY projects and strive to learn something new every day.
-I love walking with my dog.
+A professional Senior Backend Developer with proficiency in various technologies such as Golang, Python, databases, API gateways, and Kubernetes.

+Experienced in designing, developing, deploying, and supporting complex distributed, optimized, high-load, fault-tolerant systems, with strong debugging skills for solving complex distributed problems.

+With 12 years of industry experience, including 7 years working with Python and 5 years with Golang.

+Free time is spent staying active—dancing occasionally, longboarding, and enjoying the company of interesting people.

+Passionate about DIY projects and always eager to learn something new every day.

+Walking with the dog is a favorite pastime.

 ## Specialized in